Building Guitars - 10 Resources to Get Started

 For details such as working properties, seasoning, figuring and wood toxicity I suggest the highly regarded Wood Identification and Use.
 For more, see my review.

-9. Guitar Nuts - If you can get past the minor annoyance of a pop-under window that shows several vendors with which the site owner supports himself, Guitar Nuts is a wonderful resource for wiring.
+9. Guitar Nuts – If you can get past the minor annoyance of a pop-under window that shows several vendors that help support the site, Guitar Nuts is a wonderful resource for wiring.
 However, read carefully.
 You are dealing with electricity and safety is paramount.

 10. Basic Guitar Setup Tips - Once you’ve built your guitar, you’ll have to set it up to make sure your action is good, pickups are at the right height, intonation is set, etc. This is one of the better sites I’ve come across on the subject.

-4 Responses to “Building Guitars - 10 Resources to Get Started”
+2 Responses to “Build Your Own Guitar – 10 Resources to Get Started”

 1. Nice one!
 I knew about most of those, but a newcomer would have to do some digging… this list puts it all right in front of you.